saucelabs/sauce-docs/docs/api-testing/composer.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The API Test **Compose** tab (aka _Composer_) enables you to generate sophisticated API functional tests in minutes (no coding experience required) and/or code them from scratch.
+The API Testing Composer enables you to quickly generate API functional tests (no coding experience required) and/or code them from scratch.
 You can reuse these tests as end-to-end integration tests and load (stress) tests.
 In turn, load tests can be reused as monitors for performance testing.

 ## What You'll Need